Hello there!

 • Navigate to the Automation >> Workflow.

-• Click Create Workflow to proceed.
+• Click the Create Workflow button on the screen to open the modal.

 • Create Workflow in Admin Handbook